 Of important note, Ridgewood is also a village of artists.
 Ridgewood has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Ridgewood’s character.

 Also of interest is that Ridgewood has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 10.28% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Ridgewood telecommute to their jobs.
+Overall, about 10.28% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Ridgewood in 2010 was $76,085, which is wealthy relative to New Jersey and the nation.
 This equates to an annual income of $304,340 for a family of four.

 Ridgewood is a very ethnically-diverse village.
 The people who call Ridgewood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ridgewood residents report their race to be White, followed by Asian.
 Important ancestries of people in Ridgewood include Irish, Italian, German, English, and Russian.

 The most common language spoken in Ridgewood is English.
 Other important languages spoken here include Korean and Spanish.